Henry Hillman: Business career

 In January 1946, Hillman joined Pittsburgh Coke & Chemical, which produced and sold coke, merchant pig iron, and such coal-derived byproducts as activated carbon.
 J. H. Hillman & Sons (later renamed The Hillman Company) was the majority shareholder of this publicly traded firm.
 As vice president and a director, Henry expanded the company's manufacture and sale of finished chemicals and plasticizers.
 He became president of Pittsburgh Coke in 1955.

 As a director of Pittsburgh's Colonial Trust Company, he worked with his father in 1959 to negotiate the consolidation of smaller banks and trust companies into Pittsburgh National Bank, ancestor of PNC Financial Services, today one of the largest financial institutions in the United States.
 Hillman served as a director of Pittsburgh National Bank from its founding until 1988.

 The death of his father in 1959 put Hillman in charge of Hillman family holdings, which he expanded many fold.
 Years in advance of the growing market in private equity, he sold off industrial and chemical operations, took Pittsburgh Coke private, and remade Hillman into a diversified investment company.
 Just several of the scores of companies acquired and sold between the 1960s and 1990s were Marion Power Shovel Company, Copeland Refrigeration Corp, American Flyers Airline Corporation, Bahnson Service Company, Continental Trailways, Global Marine Systems, Joseph Magnin Co., Shakespeare Company, Read-Rite Corporation, Texstar Corporation, Perrigo, and Exide."

-One of the first to invest in private equity funds, Hillman in 1972 became a founding limited partner in the first venture capital fund of the firm Kleiner Perkins (Kleiner Perkins Caufield & Byers).
+One of the first to invest in private equity funds, Hillman in 1972 became a founding limited partner in the first venture capital fund of the firm Kleiner Perkins.
 Through this fund and others, as well as directly, Hillman invested in Genentech, Tandem Computers, Hybritech, and numerous other high-tech start-ups in the Silicon Valley and elsewhere.
 The Hillman Company was the largest single venture capital investor in the country during the early 1980s.